Surender07/Surender07/README.md

 📊 Business Analytics Graduate Sharing my Learnings and Projects in the journey of Business & Data Analytics

-📚 Studies Master of Business Analytics at Deakin University, Australia
+📚 Completed Master of Business Analytics at Deakin University, Australia

 👨‍💻 Actively Looking for Opportunities in the Data Field